-During race and practice each person aboard a boat must wear a life jacket which satisfies the "UIM Life Jacket Basic Manufacturing Specifications" dated January 1, 2017 located on the UIM website.
+During race and practice each person aboard a boat must wear a life jacket which satisfies the "UIM Life Jacket Basic Manufacturing Specifications" located on the UIM website.

 All boats must carry sufficient buoyancy in order to float the hull in the correct way and assist rescue crews in the event of a capsize.
 Checking the effectiveness of the flotation is the exclusive responsibility of the crew members.